Safety programs

 In 2008, the development of best practice models of primary prevention education in the field of sexual assault was still in its infancy in Australia.
 The National Association of Services Against Sexual Violence (NASASV) was funded to develop a National Sexual Assault Prevention Education Framework including Six National Standards for effective sexual assault prevention education informed by research and consultation with specialist service providers.

-The trial of the EVP supports eligible victim-survivors with individualised packages up to $5,000 in financial assistance to establish a home free from violence.
-The financial assistance can include up to $1,500 in cash and the remainder in goods, services and supports.
+The EVP trial supports eligible victim-survivors with individualised packages of up to $5,000 in financial assistance to leave a violent intimate partner relationship.
+The financial assistance includes up to $1,500 in cash or cash equivalent and the remainder in goods, services and supports.

-The financial assistance provided through the EVP could assist with paying for bills, relocation expenses, furnishings, white goods, counselling and legal services.
-The EVP complements existing programs by linking victim-survivors with other relevant services that support them and their children through other Commonwealth or state and territory government funded services.
+The financial assistance can be used to pay bills, relocation expenses, furnishings, white goods, counselling and legal services.
+The EVP trial complements existing services by linking victim-survivors with relevant supports through other Commonwealth or state and territory government funded services.

 Last updated: